Please do comment on my Twitter or Facebook page

 6 FEB 16

-This is the frank and incendiary interview by Benjamin Millepied which is widely cited in French reports as showing the reasons for his resignation on Thursday as Paris Opera Ballet's artistic director, after only 16 months in the post.
+This is the frank and incendiary interview by Benjamin Millepied which is widely cited in French reports as showing the reasons for his as Paris Opera Ballet's artistic director, after only 16 months in the post.
 He was answering questions posed by Le Figaro's dance critic Ariane Bavelier last month, and Millepied repeated his harsh criticism of the opera house's structure and approaches to dancing in a subsequent TV documentary, Relève, on Canal Plus.

-He accuses the Paris ballet of being ossified in hallowed quasi-military traditions that encourage passionless, depersonalized coaching, and still more woundingly - it appears from this week's press and social media coverage of the resignation - he used the word "wallpaper" to describe the corps de ballet in La Bayadère.
+He accuses the Paris ballet of being ossified in hallowed quasi-military traditions that encourage passionless, depersonalized coaching, and still more woundingly - it appears from this week's press and social of the resignation - he used the word "wallpaper" to describe the corps de ballet in La Bayadère.

 Millepied, 38, though French, was not a Paris dancer but a New York one, the son of a modern dancer, and reaction against him has homed in on his preference for the American choreographers and contemporary creators over Paris's long classically based choreographic bloodline.